jupyterhub/jupyterhub/docs/source/getting-started/institutional-faq.md

 ## Who else uses JupyterHub?

-JupyterHub has been used at a variety of institutions in academia, industry, and governmental research labs.
-These include:
+JupyterHub is used at a variety of institutions in academia, industry, and governmental research labs.
+It is most-commonly used by two kinds of groups:

-* <list of orgs>
+* Small teams (e.g., data science teams, research labs, or collaborative projects) to provide a shared resource for interactive computing, collaboration, and analytics.
+* Large teams (e.g., a department, a large class, or a large group of remote users) to provide access to organizational hardware, data, and analytics environments at scale.

 ## How does JupyterHub compare with hosted products, like Google Colaboratory, RStudio.cloud, or Anaconda Enterprise?